Posts

 Tyres-Tarmac Mix-One day they may buy our old tyres again?

-Please click the link bellow for more information from Breedon Aggregates.
+Please click the link below for more information from Breedon Aggregates.

 Waste TYRES problem improving; Here in Halifax we dispose of 150 to 200 tyres per week.

-A few year ago the European Union made it against the law for counsels to accept old used tyres in their landfill sites.
-This became a big problem for us tyre retailers, where do we get rid of the old waste tyres?
+A few years ago, the European Union made it against the law for counsels to accept old used tyres in their landfill sites.
+This became a big problem for us tyre retailers.
+Where do we get rid of the old waste tyres?

 It wasn’t long before businesses were set up.
-Hence, to collect the old scrap and dispose of them.
+Hence, collect the old scrap and dispose of it.
 Naturally, in an environmentally friendly way.
-Thus, with the Waste TYRES problem improving .
-We were charged £1 an item to have them collected.
-Accordingly, this was passed onto the customers.
+Thus, with the waste tyre problem improving,.
+We were charged £1 per item to have them collected.
+Accordingly, this was passed on to the customers.
 Because the old ones were their property and not ours.

 Britain produces well over 100,000 waste scrappers every day.